 your setting.
 However, these notes are for your purposes only and are not to be

 completion of the Test: at the end of each CD track, a question is asked.

 This question corresponds with a question in your Test.
 Merely write

 the correct letter on the blank line that precedes each question.
 Keep in mind

 there is nothing tricky or hard about these questions, they are merely intended

 questions are sequential and deal with the section of content that preceded it.

 For this reason, to facilitate answering of each question, you might read the

-question from the Answer Booklet prior to listening to that CD Track.
+question from the Test prior to listening to that CD Track.
 By knowing

 what the question is ahead of time you'll then know the content to listen for